Upper School Curriculum

 French I

 Through a variety of materials, French I students begin acquiring proficiency in reading, writing, speaking and listening to French while developing cultural sensitivity to the everyday activities of French-speaking people throughout the world.
 Students communicate in the target language with their peers in paired or cooperative learning groups on a regular basis.
-The textbook series offers online interactive activities, and various listening activities to help students gain confidence in understanding native speakers from various regions in France and from many different francophone countries.
-In a video series created for use with the textbook, students follow a continuous storyline, which reinforces and expands on the vocabulary themes and grammatical structures they learn in the book.
-Students also practice grammar usage and vocabulary through student-centered activities, games, and projects in class.
+The textbook series offers online interactive activities and various listening activities to help students gain confidence in understanding native speakers from various regions in France and many different francophone countries.
+Students also practice grammar usage and vocabulary through student-centered activities, games and projects in class.

 French II

 In French II, students continue acquiring proficiency in reading, writing, speaking and listening to French while further developing an understanding of the culture of French-speaking people throughout the world.
 French II offers a more in-depth study of grammar while expanding vocabulary in the target language.
-Students enjoy continuing the video series begun in French I. They also continue to develop their communication skills through paired and group work.
+Students continue to develop their communication skills through paired and group work.
 Students are expected to begin using the target language whenever possible in class.

 Prerequisite: Completion of French I, with teacher recommendation